Nguenda/Responsible-Machine-Learning/README.md

 **F1 Score:** 0.0310
 **Area Under the ROC Curve (AUC-ROC):** 0.8200

-* State the values of the metrics for training, validation, and evaluation (or test) data – evaluation (or test) metrics come from the most recent class full evaluation results, link under Assignment 1.
+* The values of the metrics for training, validation, and evaluation (or test) data – evaluation (or test) metrics come from the most recent class full evaluation results, link under Assignment 1.

 **ACC**	0.895
 **AUC**	0.818